haxetink/tink_core/README.md

 ### Gathering

-Similar to `Future`, we have *gathering* for `Signal` as well - for pretty much the same reasons.
+Similar to `Future`, we have "gathering" for `Signal` as well - for pretty much the same reasons.
 But it also has another role - normalizing behavior:

 As we've seen **any** function that accepts a `Callback` and returns a `CallbackLink` is suitable to act as a `Signal`.
 But such a `Signal` needn't behave consistently with those built on `CallbackList`, i.e. invokation order might be different or duplicate registration might not be allowed or whatever.
 Or in some instances, the implementation might be slower or weird in some other way (e.g. [ACE's EventEmitter](https://github.com/ajaxorg/ace/blob/master/lib/ace/lib/event_emitter.js#L39) implementation that has all sorts of unexpected behavior if you add/remove handlers for an event type, while an event of the type is dispatched).